Coercive tied selling and other prohibited conduct

 Most businesses, including CIBC, look for tangible ways to show their interest in your business and appreciation for your loyalty.
-Sales practices, such as preferential pricing and bundling of products and services, offer potential and existing customers better prices or more favourable terms.
-These practices should not be confused with coercive tied selling, as defined by the Bank Act.
-Many of these practices will be familiar to you in your dealings with other businesses.
+Sales practices, such as preferential pricing and bundling of products and services, can offer you better prices or more favourable terms and aren’t examples of prohibited conduct.

 Similarly, a bank may be able to offer you preferential pricing — a higher interest rate on investments or a lower interest rate on loans — if you use more of its products or services.